nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * **Education Level**: The level of education offered by a tutor for a specific subject, e.g, "O level".
 * **Years of Experience**: Years of experience of tutoring a specific subject.
 * **Qualifications**: Official certificates of successful completion of an education programme, e.g, Bachelor of Science.
+* **Index**: Index number shown in the displayed tutor list.
+The index must be a positive integer 1, 2, 3, …​

 --------------------------------------------------------------------------------------------------------------------